wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     This can be done in MATLAB using the `sg_calculate_FSC` function.

     Open the three `.mrc` files in the `ref/` folder in 3dmod.
-You may wish to view them along all three axes by selecting Image > XYZ.
+You may wish to view them along all three axes by selecting Image > XYZ (or Ctrl+x) or as an isosurface by selecting Image > Isosurface (or Shift+u).

 ### Perform Z-alignment

-Since the HIV particles are not true spheres, our initial positions are quite rough.
+Since the HIV VLPs are not true spheres, our initial positions are quite rough.
-This is particularly true for the radial position (Z-axis in this dataset).
+This is particularly true for the radial position (Z-axis in the subtomograms).
-In this step, we will perform a quick alignment with no angular search; this will improve the radial density in our reference, which will allow us to generate a tighter reference mask.
+In this step, we will perform a quick translational alignment with no angular search; this will improve the radial density in our reference, which will allow us to generate a tighter reference mask.

-1. In MATLAB make a cross-correlation mask (ccmask).
+#### ccmask Creation

-These are used to restrict the particle shifts during alignment.
+A cross-correlation mask (ccmask) is used to restrict the particle shifts during alignment.
 For this dataset, there is potentially a large error in the Z-direction, but error in the XY-plane is well defined.
+The appropriate shape of mask for this type of error is a cylinder.
-Since we seeded our positions at half the inter-subunit spacing, this is the maximum error.
+Since we seeded our positions at half the inter-subunit spacing, this is the maximum XY error and will be the radius of the mask.

-The appropriate shape for this type of error is a cylinder:
+Run this command in MATLAB to save a cylindrical mask 4 pixels wide and 24 high:

-        ccmask = sg_cylinder(32,4,24);
+    ccmask = sg_cylinder(32, 4, 24);
-        sg_mrcwrite('masks/ccmask.mrc',ccmask);
+    sg_mrcwrite('masks/ccmask.mrc', ccmask);

 >NOTE: A ccmask should always be binary!

+#### Translational Alignment

-2. Open the subtomo parser.
+1. Open the subtomo parser.
 Update the `subtomo_mode` to `'ali_singleref'`.

-3. Set the angular search parameters.
+2. Set the angular search parameters.
 STOPGAP has multiple search strategies, with overlapping parameter sets.
 For now, set `search_mode` to `'hc'`, `search_type` to `'cone'`, and `cone_search_type` to `'coarse'`.
 Since we don’t want to do any angular search for this iteration, set `angincr`, `angiter`, `phi_angincr`, and `phi_angiter` to `0`.

-4. Set the bandpass filter settings.
+3. Set the bandpass filter settings.
 In general, the high pass filter defaults (`hp_rad=1`, `hp_sigma=2`) is fine; this mainly suppresses any normalization issues with the central voxel in Fourier space.
 More important is to keep track of the low-pass filter radius (`lp_rad`) during your run; a `lp_sigma` of `3` is usually fine.
 A rule of thumb is to make sure the `lp_rad` is less-than or equal to the Fourier radius where FSC=0.5.
 Since we don’t really have any resolution in our map, we can arbitrarily set it to 60 Å for now.
-STOPGAP sets filter values in Fourier pixels, a real-space values do not round well, particularly for small boxsizes or high binnings.
+STOPGAP sets filter values in Fourier pixels as real-space values do not round well, particularly for small boxsizes or high binnings.
-You can covert resolution to Fourier pixels as:
+You can covert resolution to Fourier pixels with:

     $$fpix = \frac{boxsize × pixelsize}{resolution}$$

     so for our settings, 60 Å is 5.76 Fourier pixels.
     Since we cannot set fractional pixels, we can round to 6, which is a resolution of 57.6 Å.

-5. Run the parser and run STOPGAP.
+4. Run the parser and run STOPGAP.

-6. Check `ref_2.mrc` in 3dmod.
+5. Check `ref_2.mrc` in 3dmod.
 After this alignment, we now have the 3 layers we saw in the tomograms.
-In 3dmod, you can also look at isosurface maps using `shift+u`.
+(Use the XYZ or isosurface view.)
-Despite no angular alignment, we already have some resolution of the in-plane structure.
+Despite no angular alignment, we also already have some resolution of the in-plane structure.

 ### Rough Angular Alignment

-Now that we have a reference with some level of structure, we can do several things.
+Now that we have a reference with some level of structure we can do several things.
-First we will make a new alignment mask to focus on our structure.
+First, we will make a new alignment mask to focus on our structure.

-Since we have not done any angular search, we will start with a rough angular alignment using large angular steps.
+#### Alignment Mask Creation

+Our goal is to produce an alignment mask that contains the entire structure.
+Since alignment masks should always have soft edges, we want the soft edge to start just outside of our reference.

-1. Start chimera and open `ref_2.mrc`.
+1. Start chimera (by running `chimera2` in the terminal) and open `ref_2.mrc`.
 Maps written by STOPGAP are not contrast-inverted, so you will need to uncheck the “Cap high values at box faces” option in Volume Viewer > Features > Surface and Mesh Options.
 Set the voxel size to 1.
+Adjust the histogram slider so you can see the three layers in your reference again.

 2. Open the sphere mask.
-To view the mask on top of the structure, it can be helpful to adjust the opacity of the mask.
+To view the mask on top of the structure, it can be helpful to adjust the transparency of the mask under Volume Viewer > Features > Brightness and Transparency.
 The position of your average in Z depends on a few factors such as your initial particle centering and radius, and as such, it will be different for everyone.
 However, it is likely that the sphere mask does not adequately mask in your average.
+For example, the sphere may not hold the entire reference or it may not be centered on it.

 3. The shape of this structure is reasonably well-suited for a cylindrical mask.
-You want the binary parts of the mask to contain the entire structure with the soft edge starting outside of it.
-Since the structure continues beyond the box boundaries in the XY-plane, this would just be as large as possible while making sure the mask ends before touching the box boundaries.
+Since the structure continues beyond the box boundaries in the XY-plane, the mask can be as large as possible without touching the box boundaries.
+Through trial and error, produce a cylindrical mask that suits your reference.
 An example that worked for me is:

-        cyl_mask = sg_cylinder(32,10,20,3,[17,17,14]);
+        cyl_mask = sg_cylinder(32, 10, 20, 3, [17, 17, 14]);
-        sg_mrcwrite('cyl_mask.mrc',cyl_mask);
+        sg_mrcwrite('masks/cyl_mask.mrc', cyl_mask);

-    >NOTE: since your structure is probably a bit offset, you will need to define the center when using the sg_cylinder function.
+    >NOTE: Since your structure is probably a bit offset, you will need to define the center when using the `sg_cylinder` function.
     I measured this using 3dmod.

+#### Angular Alignment

+Now, we will start angular alignment.
+Since we have not done any angular search yet, we will start with a rough angular alignment using large angular steps.

-4. Generate alignment parameters using `stopgap_subtomo_parser.sh`.
+1. Generate alignment parameters using `stopgap_subtomo_parser.sh`.
 You will need to increment your `startidx` and update your `mask_name`.
 We will use a coarse cone search with hill climbing, so the final parameters to decide on are the angular increments.
 The `angincr` and `angiter` parameters control the off-plane (i.e. off the XY-plane) search.